 Taking care of your physical body promotes good health.
 You already know you need to get enough sleep, exercise, eat a nutritious diet, and drink enough water.
 Here's a further list of self-care activities to support your physical well-being:

-Deal with physical pain or injury rather than letting it linger.
-Some articles on this site:
+- Deal with medical conditions, physical pain, or injury rather than letting them linger.

 Mental Ways to Practice Self Care